everettraven/CanvasReminder/README.md

 # CanvasReminder
-A reminder app for people to use on the desktop for Canvas LMS assignments
+A program for people to use on the desktop for Canvas LMS assignments